frc-2175/knowledge/content/Glossary/A-Stop.md

-The A-Stop is a physical button which will disable the robot temporarily until the [[Tele-operated Period]] starts.
+The A-Stop is a physical button which will disable the robot temporarily until the [[Teleoperated Period (Teleop)]] starts.